ScottLogic/blog/_posts/2015-02-25-Using-Snapshot-with-Simulator-Status-Magic-to-generate-perfect-iOS-screenshots.md

 image-attribution: image courtesy of <a href='https://www.flickr.com/photos/janitors/'>Kārlis Dambrāns</a>
 layout: default_post
+summary: I have recently been using a set of tools called fastlane, developed by Felix Krause. fastlane helps to automate the steps involved in building and deploying iOS applications to the App Store.
 ---

 I have recently been using a set of tools called [fastlane](http://fastlane.tools/), developed by [Felix Krause](https://krausefx.com/). fastlane helps to automate the steps involved in building and deploying iOS applications to the App Store.